Last Updated on

-Weight and Height Chart for Boys in India (0-18Years)
+Height Weight Chart for Boys in India (0-18Years)

-Things to Consider While Checking the Weight and Height of Your Baby
+Things to Consider While Checking the Your Baby Weight Chart/Height Chart

-• The growth chart mentioned here ranges from 3rd percentile to 97th percentile
+• The child growth chart mentioned here ranges from 3rd percentile to 97th percentile

-• Hormonal changes after puberty is different in boys and girls growth and hence comparison of their growth is not possible
+• Hormonal changes after puberty are different in boys’ and girls’ growth and hence the comparison of their growth is not possible

 • Around 94 % of boys and girls growing in accordance with the chart are considered growing normally

-• More growth percentage doesn’t imply a great health; the science behind the baby growth is different
+• More growth percentage doesn’t imply a great health; the science behind the baby’s growth is different

-• Genetics and birth weight and height directly influences the growth rate and hence an one-year-old baby is not equal to another baby of the same age with more height and weight
+• Genetics and birth weight and height directly influences the growth rate and hence a one-year-old baby is not equal to another baby of the same age with more height and weight

 • The major physical and mental growth of a baby takes place in the first five years and hence this time period is very crucial